Saturday, January 10, 2026

 The Mick Two

 Here's another good one from Paul Mickelson, and it's very different from the last one.
 This time he's leading an orchestra and a choir.
 Perhaps that will be of more interest to you than the solo organ on the last one.
 Give it a listen and see what you think.
-This is The Paul Mickelson Choir & Orchestra-The Best Of Christmas (Supreme Productions SLP-403, Mono).
+This is The Paul Mickelson Choir & Orchestra-The Best Of Christmas (Supreme Productions SLP-403, Stereo).

 1. Festival Of Carols: Hark!
 The Herald Angels Sing; The First Noel; Carols Of The Bells; It Came Upon The Midnight Clear; Joy To The World